inductiva/docs/docs/bring-your-own-software/index.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Guide to Bringing Your Own Software
 description: ""
+navigation:
+  show: true
 seo:
  title: “”
  description: “”
 ---

-# Guide to Bringing Your Own Software
 Inductiva is a versatile API platform that simplifies the process of running a wide variety of pre-configured simulation software.
 With its flexible architecture, Inductiva can also be adapted to run **any scientific software**, making it a powerful tool for researchers and developers.

 A key feature of Inductiva is its support for **custom Apptainer images** (formerly Singularity).
 This allows you to package and upload any software your project requires.
 Once uploaded, these images can be seamlessly deployed on cloud GPUs, enabling high-performance computing at scale with minimal setup.